Curtis LeMay: Executive Jet Aviation pioneer

 In 1964, LeMay became one of the founding board members of Executive Jet Aviation (EJA) (now called NetJets), along with fellow USAF generals Paul Tibbets and Olbert Lassiter, Washington lawyer and former military pilot Bruce Sundlun, and entertainers James Stewart (who was also an Air Force general in the reserves) and Arthur Godfrey.

 It was the first private business jet charter and aircraft management company in the world.

 Judo

-Judo's resurgence after the war was due primarily to two individuals, Kyuzo Mifune and Curtis LeMay.
+Judo's resurgence after the war was due primarily to two individuals, Kyuzo Mifune and LeMay.
 The pre-war death of Jigorō Kanō ("the father of judo"), wartime demands on the Japanese, their surrender, postwar occupation, and the martial-arts ban all contributed to a time of uncertainty for judo.
 As assistant to General Douglas MacArthur during the occupation of Japan, LeMay made practicing judo a routine part of Air Force tours of duty in Japan.
 Many Americans brought home stories of a "tiny old man" (Mifune) throwing down healthy, young men without any apparent effort.
 LeMay became a promoter of judo training and provided political support for judo in the early years after the war.
 For this, he was awarded the license of Shihan.
 In addition, LeMay promoted judo within the armed forces of the United States.